block-bites/fondant-app/README.md

 ## Running the Application:

+Paste this command into your terminal
+    curl -sL https://raw.githubusercontent.com/block-bites/fondant-app/master/setup/docker-compose.yml | docker-compose -f - up

+Or:

+1. **Clone the repo**.
-1. **Script Selection:** Choose the appropriate script for your operating system (Windows or Linux) and execute it.
+2. **Script Selection:** Choose the appropriate script for your operating system (Windows or Linux) and execute it.
-2. **Initialization** Feedback: Monitor the initial output from nctl (Note: This feedback mechanism will be updated in future releases).
+3. **Initialization** Feedback: Monitor the initial output from nctl (Note: This feedback mechanism will be updated in future releases).
-3. **Launch:** Once the setup is complete, your Fondant app is ready for use!
+4. **Launch:** Once the setup is complete, your Fondant app is ready for use!

 ## Frontend Features